ayahxsheikh/Finance-console/README.md

 ## Description
 This challenge aims to assess the JavaScript fundamentals covered in the course so far.

+I have conducted my work for this project in an additional js file under 'my_file.js'.

 The main task is to write JavaScript code that analyzes the records to calculate each of the following:

 The total number of months included in the dataset.